MattLimb/GoHAL/README.md

 ## Running the Project

 This project is written in Google's GoLang.
-To build this project you'll nee
+To build this project you'll need to install Go.

 1. Download and Install GoLang for your operating system: [https://go.dev/doc/install](https://go.dev/doc/install)
 2. From the current working directory: `go run gohal.go ./examples/hello_world.go`

+## Running the Tests

+1. Ensure GoLang is installed for your operating system: [https://go.dev/doc/install](https://go.dev/doc/install)
+2. `go test ./gohal`

 # Credits